 Our current objectives are:

-- To close the gap in progress between our children in receipt of Pupil Premium and all children nationally.
+- To close the gap in progress between our children in receipt of Pupil Premium and all children nationally, especially following 2020 Lockdown, and to ensure these children are challenged and supported to make excellent progress and achieve as highly as they are capable

-- To increase understanding of other world faiths and cultures.
+- To increase understanding of other world faiths.

-- To increase understanding in the school community of the difficulties which can be experienced by pupils with SEND and so all are empowered to support them in achieving their potential.
+- To increase understanding in the school community of the difficulties which can be experienced by pupils with SEND and how these pupils are a valuable part of our school community.

 Compliance with Public Sector Equality Duty